 - No, all materials for this camp will be provided.
 We recommend that campers bring a bottle of water, sunscreen and a hat for the portion of camp that takes place outdoors.

 - Is lunch provided?

-- No, lunch is not provided in the Architectural Discovery camp; however, snacks will be provided.
+- No, lunch is not provided for this camp; however, snacks will be provided.

 - Are there restrooms available?

 - Are the classrooms at Taliesin West wheelchair accessible?

 - Taliesin West is a National Historic Landmark built between 1937 and 1959.
 As such, it was not designed or built to contemporary accessibility standards.
 The pathway for tours are not all paved and include gravel walkways, uneven steps and stairs.
 Narrow, steep-sloped ramps over steps are available for guests to use at their own discretion throughout the tour.
 Ramps are 26” in width with slopes ranging from 21 to 27 degrees.

 - Is aftercare available?